wp-plugins/admin-management-xtended/readme.txt

 If you have suggestions please let me know by dropping me a line via e-mail or the wp.org forums.

+= History? =

+Please visit [the official website](http://www.schloebe.de/wordpress/admin-management-xtended-plugin/#english "Admin Management Xtended") for the latest information on this plugin.

+= Where can I get more information? =

+Please visit [the official website](http://www.schloebe.de/wordpress/admin-management-xtended-plugin/#english "Admin Management Xtended") for the latest information on this plugin.

 == Installation ==

 1. Download the plugin and unzip it.
 2. Upload the folder admin-management-xtended/ to your /wp-content/plugins/ folder.
 3. Activate the plugin from your WordPress admin panel.
 4. Installation finished.

+== Other Notes ==

+= Licence =

+This plugins is released under the GPL, you can use it free of charge on your personal or commercial blog.

 == Screenshots ==